seehuhn/go-pdf/examples/fonts/NOTES.md

 omitted from the font dictionary, and the mapping from character codes to glyph names is described by the "builtin encoding" of the OpenType font.

-There seems little reasson to use this font type, since the CFF font data can be embedded directly without the OpenType wrapper.
+There seems little reason to use this font type, since the CFF font data can be embedded directly without the OpenType wrapper.

+### Multiple Master Fonts

+These are Type1 fonts which can be modified using one or more parameters (weight, width, *etc.*).
+Multiple Master fonts use `MMType1` as the `Subtype` in the font dictionary.

+Multiple Master Fonts are not supported by this library.

 ### TrueType Fonts (PDF 1.1)